0xGUZ/advanced-keylogger/README.md

   -System info gathering

-  <sub>public and private ipv4, processor, machine, system and os version
+  <sub>public and private ipv4, processor and architecture, machine, system and os version

+  -Encryption

+  <sub>automatically encripts your reports so they dont get opened by 'user'

   -TODO: Backdoor opening